-F… airytale.
-(M. Sager, 2020).
-Acrylic on wood panel, 40 x 60 cm Many people believe that they would not be complete without a legally bounded better half, that everybody needs somebody to romantically relate to and be taken care of, that one has to be someone’s personified treasure, and that an embodied relationship is … Continue reading F… airytale
+F… airytale Many people believe that they would not be complete without a legally bounded better half, that everybody needs somebody to romantically relate to and be taken care of, that one has to be someone’s personified treasure, and that an embodied relationship is the source of all strength.
+These prince-and-princess fairytales are sweet to … Continue reading F… airytale

 I love FOR you.
 To love is to be, do, and become that,which is in the service of everyone.
 Because … … everyone is loved.If my bravery can make you rise again,Then I show you the ‘who’ you thought you couldn’t be. … everyone does need love.If my strength can heal your hurting wounds,Then I … Continue reading I love FOR you

 Reading:“I knew intuitively that this was true and meaningful for me.”“I imagined all this colorful world of unlimited possibilities.”“It helped me strengthen my intention to pursue my purpose, whatever it takes.”Read to activate your brain, increase the working memory’s capacity, and expand attention span.Reading heightens brain connectivity.It’s not uncommon for people to say that a … Continue reading Reading the book of life